klust/SupercomputersForStarters/docs/C05_Summary1/C05_S05_Andy_Bill.md

 excellent system to prototype numerical algorithms.
 However, its language is not nearly as efficient as traditional programming languages when it comes to execution efficiency and hence is a good way to slow down modern hardware.
+The one thing that Matlab does rather well, but only when used by a good Matlab programmer who understands how Matlab works, is exploiting the vector compute facilities of modern processors thanks to its use of optimised linear algebra libraries.

 <center>**What Andy giveth, James taketh away**</center>